-Spinal muscular atrophy with progressive myoclonic epilepsy (SMA-PME) is a neurological condition that causes muscle weakness and wasting (atrophy) and a combination of seizures and uncontrollable muscle jerks (myoclonic epilepsy).
+Spinal muscular atrophy with progressive myoclonic epilepsy (SMA-PME) is a neurological condition that begins in childhood.
+SMA-PME causes muscle weakness and wasting (atrophy) and a combination of seizures and uncontrollable muscle jerks (myoclonic epilepsy).

 Individuals with SMA-PME have a shortened lifespan; they generally live into late childhood or early adulthood.
+Near the end of their lives, affected individuals often have limited mobility, difficulty swallowing, and decline in cognitive functioning.
 The cause of death is often respiratory failure or pneumonia.

-SMA-PME is a rare disorder; approximately a dozen affected families have been described in the scientific literature.
+SMA-PME is a rare disorder; approximately 50 affected individuals have been described in the scientific literature.

 Other Names for This Condition